 Skip to Content

-Experience faster recovery, fewer muscle aches, and get the endorphins flowing
+Experience fewer muscle aches and get the endorphins flowing this winter with our pick of the best inflatable tubs and self-chillers

 By and

-If you’ve been on the fitness side of the internet long enough, chances are you’ve already heard about the benefits of cold water.
+If you’ve been on the fitness side of the internet long enough, chances are you’ve already heard about the Indoor and outdoor use.
 Often dreaded by those unacquainted with the experience, ice baths are actually an invaluable tool for getting the most out of your post-run recovery — even Kipchoge is a fan.

 While plunging into ice cold water isn’t the most pleasant sensation at first, ice baths can be an effective means of boosting circulation, decreasing inflammation, and helping your muscles recover more quickly — and you’ll acclimate pretty quickly once you start a routine.

-With a quality ice bath tub, you can transform the way you recover, which will ultimately translate to more time doing the workouts you love.
-So if you’ve comitted to an icy New Year’s challenge, here’s our pick of the best tubs to get your endorphins flowing.
+With a quality home ice bath, you can transform the way you recover, which will ultimately translate to more time doing the workouts you love.
+So if you’ve committed to an icy winter challenge, here’s our pick of the best tubs to get your endorphins flowing.

-For more great recovery tools, check out our picks for the best foam rollers, massage guns and compression boots.
+For more great recovery picks, check out the best foam rollers, massage guns and compression boots.

 What are the benefits of an ice bath?